ClusterHQ/powerstrip/README.rst

 Pre-hooks must not change the scope of which endpoint is being matched - rewriting the Request should only be used for modifying GET arguments (e.g. after a '?' in the URL).

-Post-hook plugin endpoints receive POSTs like this
+Post-hook hook endpoints receive POSTs like this
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Post-hooks get called after the response from Docker is complete but before it has been sent back to the client.